optiver/vulcan-py/CONTRIBUTING.md

 * If a release fixes a bug without breaking backwards compatibility or adding any new features, that release should be a patch version.

+To decide what the next version is, be sure to take into account all closed tickets that are associated with `vulcan-next`, updating the version that corrosponds to the largest change according to the above points.
+I.e. if you have 20 tickets associated with `vulcan-next` and even 1 breaks backwards compatability, the next release MUST be a major version bump.

+You can simply rename the release, any associated tickets will be updated for you by jira.

 #### Note
 As vulcan is not intended to be used as a library, there are not any guarantees on internal code compatibility which may (though probably will not) change dramatically at any time.